History of fishing: Early history

 The ancient river Nile was full of fish; fresh and dried fish were a staple food for much of the population.
 The Egyptians invented various implements and methods for fishing and these are clearly illustrated in tomb scenes, drawings, and papyrus documents.
 Simple reed boats served for fishing.
 Woven nets, weir baskets made from willow branches, harpoons and hook and line (the hooks having a length of between eight millimetres and eighteen centimetres) were all being used.
 By the 12th dynasty, metal hooks with barbs were being used.
 As is fairly common today, the fish were clubbed to death after capture.
 Nile perch, catfish and eels were among the most important fish.
 Some representations hint at fishing being pursued as a pastime.

 There are numerous references to fishing in ancient literature; in most cases, however, the descriptions of nets and fishing-gear do not go into detail, and the equipment is described in general terms.
 An early example from the Bible in Job 41:7: Canst thou fill his skin with barbed irons? or his head with fish spears?

 Unlike in Minoan culture, fishing scenes are rarely represented in ancient Greek culture, a reflection of the low social status of fishing.
 There is a wine cup, dating from c.
 500 BC, that shows a boy crouched on a rock with a fishing-rod in his right hand and a basket in his left.
 In the water below there is a rounded object of the same material with an opening on the top.
 This has been identified as a fish-cage used for keeping live fish, or as a fish-trap.
 It is clearly not a net.
 This object is currently in the Museum of Fine Arts, Boston.

 Oppian of Corycus, a Greek author wrote a major treatise on sea fishing, the Halieulica or Halieutika, composed between 177 and 180.
 This is the earliest such work to have survived intact to the modern day.
 Oppian describes various means of fishing including the use of nets cast from boats, scoop nets held open by a hoop, spears and tridents, and various traps "which work while their masters sleep".
-Oppian's description of fishing with a "motionless" net is also very interesting:
+Oppian describes a method of catching fish with a net: